LGBTQ rights in Florida: Hate crime law

 Florida's hate crime law provides harsher legal penalties for crimes committed based on the victim(s)' sexual orientation, but not gender identity.

 Medical practitioner's discrimination law

-In May 2023, a bill passed both houses of the Florida Legislature to legally allow discrimination within doctors surgery, medicine and hospitals by medical practitioner's - on the grounds of consciousness, religion or belief.
+In May 2023, a bill passed both houses of the Florida Legislature to legally allow discrimination within doctors surgery, medicine and hospitals by medical practitioners - on the grounds of conscience, religion or belief.
 The Governor of Florida signed the bill into law in the same month, effective immediately by an "emergency clause".
-This was criticized as directly impacting both the Florida LGBT community and women - by preventing access to PrEP medication, gender affirming care, and abortion access (as some examples).
+This was criticized as directly impacting both the Florida LGBTQ community and women - by preventing access to PrEP medication, gender affirming care, and abortion access (as some examples).

+Anti-DEI policies

+On April 23, 2026, DeSantis signed HB 1001/SB 1134 into law; effective January 2027, the bill prohibits state and local governments from funding or promoting diversity, equity, and inclusion (DEI) efforts, defined as "manipulat[ing] or otherwise influenc[ing] the composition of employees with reference to race, color, sex, ethnicity, gender identity, or sexual orientation other than to ensure that hiring is conducted in accordance with state and federal anti-discrimination laws."
+It also allows individuals to sue governments for engaging in DEI, and the Governor to remove elected officials suspected of promoting DEI for malfeasance in office.

+The bill has been interpreted by groups such as Equality Florida as a ban on any government support and funding to LGBTQ organizations and events (such as Pride parades).
+In an act of anticipatory obedience, Palm Beach County denied a federal HUD grant to repair the air conditioning of a city-owned building in Lake Worth Beach by citing the law, as it was being rented by the LGBTQ+ organization Compass as their headquarters.

 Transgender rights

 Identity documents

 In January 2022, it was reported that for the first time within Florida's history a birth certificate has "sex-unknown" listed for an individual, instead of either just male or female.

 In January 2024, the Florida Department of Highway Services and Motor Vehicles unilaterally implemented regulations banning the issuing of any drivers license with a gender marker different from the holder's assigned sex at birth.
 Those who currently hold/use such licenses, or those who attempt to obtain them, are considered criminally guilty of fraud, with the license in question subject to suspension and revocation.